lavabit/tutorials/evolution/README.md

 # Evolution Tutorial

 This short tutorial will show you how to configure Evolution for use with Lavabit.
-If you continue having difficulty after following this tutorial please email us at support@lavabit.com.

 # Step One